ide-gavin/ide-gavin/README.md

 ---

-## 📊 About Me
+###📊 About Me
+Hello, I'm Gavin!
+I'm a senior at the University of Nevada-Reno, completing my degree in Information Systems.
+I am passionate about analytic-driven decisions and have a strong foundation in SQL, Python, and project management methodologies.
+I'm elated to bring my technical skills and desire to learn to the field of data analysis.

-I'm interested in business and data analytics.
-I have a strong foundation in SQL, Python, and project management methodologies.
-My experience spans data integration, business process optimization, and cloud-based data solutions.
-I have worked on real-world projects involving ETL automation, database design, and business process improvements across industries, including Emerson Automation Solutions and Address Income.
+My experience working on real-world projects involving ETL automation, database design, and business process improvements with companies such as Emerson Automation Solutions and Address Income, will be beneficial in my role as an analyst.

+I'm currently learning more about Tableau.
+Some quick fun facts about me, I enjoy photography, going to the gym, and R&B!

 ---